slatedocs/slate/source/includes/_errors.md

 404 | **Not Found** -- The resource could not be found.
 405 | **Method Not Allowed** -- You are using an invalid HTTP method for the resource.
 500 | **Internal Server Error** -- We had a problem with our server.
 Try again later.
-503 | **Service Unavailable** -- We're temporarially offline for maintanance.
+503 | **Service Unavailable** -- We're temporarily offline for maintenance.
 Please try again later.